NateByers/IntroRpresentation2/introRpresentation2.md

 data <- read.csv(file = "C:/Documents/mydata.csv")
 ```

-- R will assume that the cells in the first row of your spreadsheet contains column headers
+- R will assume that the cells in the first row of your spreadsheet contain column headers
 - The variable `data` will be a data frame

 Data types